paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-036-promotion-separation-and-involuntary-retirement-of-officers-on-the-active-duty-list.md

 #### Effective Date
 Section effective Sept.
 15, 1981, but the authority to prescribe regulations under this section effective on Dec.
 12, 1980, see section 701 of Pub.
 L. 96–513, set out as an Effective Date of 1980 Amendment note under [section 101 of this title](./chapter-001-definitions-rules-of-construction-cross-references-and-related-matters.md#section-101).

+#### Authority To Waive Prohibition on Officers Serving on Successive Selection Boards for Boards To Consider Officers for Promotion to Major General or Rear Admiral
+Pub.
+L. 119–60, div.
+A, title V, § 507, Dec.
+18, 2025, 139 Stat.
+859, provided that: “Under regulations prescribed by the Secretary of Defense, the Secretary of a military department may, during the three-year period following the date of the enactment of this Act [Dec.
+18, 2025], waive the limitation in section 612(b)(1) [probably should be “612(b)”] of title 10, United States Code, in the case of a selection board that will consider officers for recommendation for promotion to the grade of major general or rear admiral if the Secretary of the military department determines that qualified officers on the active-duty list or Space Force officer list or otherwise authorized to serve on the board are not available in sufficient number to comprise that selection board.”

 <a id="section-613"></a>